openshift/rosa/README.md

 ## Create your cluster

-Run the following command to create your cluster:
+Run the following command to create your cluster with the default cluster settings.

+> To view other options when creating a cluster run `moactl create cluster --help`.
+> To follow a set of interactive prompts run `moactl create cluster --interactive`.

 ```
 $ moactl create cluster --name=rh-moa-test-cluster1